Local types of $(\Gamma,G)$-bundles and parahoric group schemes: Introduction

-When $G$ is simply connected, then this can be identified with certain rational points in the fundamental alcove of the affine Weyl group $\Av_\tau(\coX(T)) \rtimes W^\tau$ \cref{lemma:alcove}.
-When $G$ is adjoint $\Ho^1(\Gamma,G)$ has an even more concrete realization, as described in \cref{prop:alcove}.
-This has as a consequence the fact that we can extend Kac's classification of automorphisms of $G$ to fields of positive characteristic not dividing the order of $\Gamma$ (\cref{thm_clas}).
+Using this explicit description, we can compare the chamber of Bruhat--Tits buildings for $G(\Kc_r)^\tau$ with the possible local types of $(\Gamma,G)$-bundles.
+This is used not only as an effective way to compute local types of $(\Gamma,G)$-bundles, but also as an ingredient used to prove the results of \cref{sec:local}.

-Finally, using this explicit description, we can compare the chamber of Bruhat--Tits buildings for $G(\Kc_r)^\tau$ with the possible local types of $(G,\Gamma)$ bundles.
-This agrees with the results of \cref{thm_local} and \cref{cor:parahoric}.
+In \cref{appendix} we explore further consequences of \cref{thm:H1tauG}.
+When $G$ is simply connected, this can be identified with certain rational points in the fundamental alcove of the affine Weyl group $\Av_\tau(\coX(T)) \rtimes W^\tau$, see \cref{lemma:alcove}.
+When $G$ is adjoint, $\Ho^1(\Gamma,G)$ has an even more concrete realization, as described in \cref{prop:alcove}.
+This has as a consequence that we can extend Kac's classification of automorphisms of $G$ to fields of positive characteristic not dividing the order of $\Gamma$ (\cref{thm:clas}).

 Some of the results obtained in this paper have been independently obtained by Pappas and Rapoport in the recent preprint \cite{Pappas-Rapoport:2022}.
 Their work is more arithmetic oriented than the one presented here.
-For instance, their description of local types are Bruhat--Tits theoretic, while our description is more group-theoretical and combinatorial in nature.
+For instance, their description of local types are Bruhats-Tits theoretic, while our description is more group-theoretical and combinatorial in nature.
 One can also compare \cite[Theorem 1.1]{Pappas-Rapoport:2022} and \cref{thm:parahoricfromcoverings}: under different assumptions---we restrict to characteristic zero---both statements assert that parahoric Bruhat--Tits group schemes arise from coverings, but the methods used to reach this result are different.
-Our result is based on its local counterpart (\cref{thm_local}), which we prove in a group-theoretically way and where we do not require characteristic zero.
+Our result is based on its local counterpart (\cref{thm:local}), which we prove in a group-theoretical way and where we do not require characteristic zero.
+In a previous version of our paper, the argument for \cref{cor:comp} was incomplete.
+Since this is one of the main results of \cite{Pappas-Rapoport:2022} and it does not represent a key element of this paper, in this version of the paper we use their work to deduce this result.